 Thomas Burnell can be traced in London between 1733 and 1749 (the respective dates of his two known monuments) and he may be related to later sculptors of the same name who were active in London as late as 1841.

-Harry Burrow was a freelance artist whose designs for J Powell and Sons are known from the early 1870s at least until the mid-1880s.
+Harry John Burrow (1846-82) was a freelance artist whose designs for J Powell and Sons are known from around 1872 until the mid-1880s when he was already dead.
 As with others of their designers at this time, very little is known about him.
 There is no reason to suppose a link to the only other glass-makers of the name, A and F Burrow, who appear never to have worked outside the North West.

 Glass: East Grinstead, – St Swithun